dvdred/Simple-DuckDNS-Updater/README.md

 4. Tap "Update Now" to perform an immediate update

 ### Scheduled Updates
-1. Set the interval in minutes for how often updates should occur
+1. Set the interval in minutes for how often updates should occur (minimum 1 minute)
 2. Tap "Start AutoUpdate" to start the scheduled updates
 3. Tap "Stop AutoUpdate" to cancel the scheduled updates

+> **Note**: Unlike standard WorkManager periodic tasks (which have a 15-minute minimum), this app supports intervals as low as 1 minute using a self-rescheduling OneTimeWorkRequest pattern.

 ## Implementation Details

 The app works by:
 1. Constructing a URL in the format: `https://www.duckdns.org/update?domains={domains}&token={token}&ip={ip}`
-2. Performing real HTTP requests to the DuckDNS API using OkHttp
+2. Performing real HTTP requests to the DuckDNS API using OkHttp (singleton client with connection pooling)
 3. Logging all activities to a local file including HTTP status codes and response bodies
-4. Using Android's AlarmManager for scheduled execution
+4. Using Android's WorkManager with self-rescheduling OneTimeWorkRequest for flexible intervals
 5. Storing configuration in internal storage for persistence
 6. Supporting both manual and automatic update modes

+### WorkManager Implementation

+This app uses a custom implementation to support intervals under 15 minutes:

+- **Self-rescheduling pattern**: Each worker execution schedules the next one upon completion
+- **Flexible intervals**: Supports any interval from 1 minute to unlimited
+- **Battery efficient**: Workers are released between executions (no Thread.sleep())
+- **Survives restarts**: WorkManager automatically persists and restores the work chain
+- **Robust error handling**: Reschedules even on failure to ensure continuous operation

 ## Permissions Required

-- Internet access (for making HTTP requests)
+- `INTERNET` - For making HTTP requests to DuckDNS API
-- Wake lock (to ensure updates happen even when screen is off)
+- `WAKE_LOCK` - To ensure updates happen even when screen is off
-- Receive boot completed (to restart scheduled updates after reboot)
+- `RECEIVE_BOOT_COMPLETED` - To restart scheduled updates after device reboot

 ## Building the App